Combinatorial knot Floer homology and tangle decompositions: Introduction

 \section{Introduction}

-Grid homology is a combinatorial invariant of knots in $S^3$ and is isomorphic to knot Floer homology \cite{oncombinatorial,A-combinatorial-description-of-knot-Floer-homology}.
+Grid homology is a combinatorial reconstruction of knot Floer homology for knots in $S^3$ \cite{oncombinatorial,A-combinatorial-description-of-knot-Floer-homology}.
 Sarkar \cite{Grid-diagrams-and-the-Ozsvath-Szabo-tau-invariant} gave a combinatorial proof of the Milnor conjecture \cite{Singular-points-of-complex-hypersurfaces} using grid homology.
 Sarkar observed that for positive torus knots, the tau invariant, a concordance invariant in knot Floer homology, can be easily calculated using grid diagrams as in Figure \ref{fig:diagonal}.
-Roughly speaking, this is because it is easy to see that the topmost part of the grid homology of a diagonal knot is one-dimensional.
+Roughly speaking, this is because it is easy to see that the top term of the grid homology of a diagonal knot is one-dimensional.
+In this paper, we call the top term the nontrivial homology with the highest Alexander grading.
+We also define the next-to-top term, the top-2 term in a similar way.
 Arndt-Jansen-McBurney-Vance \cite{Diagonal-knots-and-the-tau-invariant} defined a \textit{diagonal knot} as a knot represented by such a grid diagram.

 While grid homology is a purely combinatorial theory and grid homology for any knot is computable in principle, it remains unclear which classes of knots are particularly well-suited to this framework.
-In this paper, we will observe that the next-to-top term is also easily identifiable (Theorem \ref{thm:str-GH-of-diagonal-knots}).
-Furthermore, we argue that the $\text{top}-2$ term corresponds to the decomposition of the knot into two non-integer tangles.
+In this paper, we compute the top, next-to-top, and top–2 terms of the grid homology for diagonal knots with coefficients in $\mathbb{F}=\Z/2\Z$ (Theorem \ref{thm:str-GH-of-diagonal-knots}).
+Furthermore, we argue that the cycles representing the nontrivial homology classes in the next-to-top term correspond to prime factors of the knot, and that the cycles in the top–2 term reflect the decompositions of the knot into two non-integer tangles.
 This suggests that diagonal knots are particularly amenable to analysis in the framework of grid homology.